 Arsenic: Water from Well #2 exceeds the arsenic maximum contaminant level (MCL) and has a state approved treatment system to lower the level of arsenic to an acceptable level.
-One sample taken during the year registered an arsenic level of 0.01017 ppm, or 10.17 ppb.
-This samples did exceed the MCL of 10 ppb, but was not considered a violation because the running annual average of all samples taken was 0.0037 ppm, or 3.7 ppb.
+Twol samples taken during the year registered an arsenic level above the MCL of 10 ppb or .010 ppm but did not exceed the quarterly average.
+The running annual average of all samples taken was 0.0061 ppm, or 6.1ppb.

 With the treatment, our drinking water currently meets EPA's revised drinking water standards for arsenic.
 There is a small chance that some people who drink water containing arsenic for many years could develop circulatory disease, cancer or other health problems.
 Most types of cancer and circulatory diseases are due to other causes than exposure to arsenic.
 EPA's standard balances the current understanding of arsenic's health effects against the cost of removing arsenic from drinking water.
 WAIVERS: The Washington State Department of Health has reduced the monitoring requirements for herbicides, insecticides, and pesticides because our sources are not at risk of contamination.